sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Where can I find a list of contacts who have marked one of my campaigns as spam?
 {% endanchor %}

 You can find a list of contacts who have marked one of your campaigns as spam by clicking [Stats](https://app.sendgrid.com/statistics) from the left hand navigation menu then filtering the results by "Spam Reports".
-You can apply a category to a campaign or series of campaigns to further filter these stats.
+You can apply a category to a campaign or series of campaigns to further filter these statistics.

 {% warning %}
 You will not be able to see which specific campaign was marked as spam unless you assign a unique category for every campaign.